 How much to renew your licence online?

 It will cost you $90 to renew your licence for five more years, however, fees may vary.
-It should arrive in the mail in four to six weeks.
+Once your done, you can sit back and relax knowing your licence will arrive in the mail in 4-6 weeks!

 What is the driver’s licence renewal process?

 After completion of this process, you will be sent a temporary driver’s licence validation document if your licence has already expired OR you renew within 28 days of your current licence’s expiry date.
 Download, print and keep this document with your old licence until your new one arrives in the mail 4-6 weeks from the renewal date.